List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 603

 Kentucky Route 603 is a 1.701 mi supplemental road in Owensboro in central Daviess County.
 The highway begins just south of a diamond interchange with the Wendell Ford Expressway, which carries US 60 and US 231 around the south side of Owensboro; the road continues south as Pleasant Valley Road No. 1.
 KY 603 passes through an S-curve and expands to a four-lane divided highway.
 The highway crosses over a CSX rail line and reaches its northern terminus at Fourth Street; this intersection also serves as the western terminus of KY 144.

+History

-The highway was designated on September 12, 2011.
+KY 603 was formed on September 12, 2011.

 The original KY 603 ran from US 421 to KY 602 in Central City.
-This was given to the city on May 5, 1994.
+This was given to the city on May 5, 1994, and is now Park Street.